DeepSkyForge/GraXpertSuite4PixInsight/README.md

 Yet Another PixInsight script for GraXpert !

 GraXpert is an astronomical image processing program for extracting and removing gradients from the background of your astrophotos.
-GraXpert4Pix help you to run GraXpert from PixInsiht, retrieve result file and restore astrometic data from original photo.
+GraXpert4PixInsight help you to run GraXpert from PixInsiht, retrieve result file and restore astrometic data from original photo.

 Several options are available
 - Select target view from drop down list or ne instance button (triangle on bottom left)
-- Select AI version assuming AI models istalled on your system by GraXpert
+- Select AI version assuming AI models installed on your system by GraXpert
 - Select correction mode (Substraction or Division, GraXpert use Substraction by default)
 - Select smoothing (0 to 1, default 0.5)
 - Result replace target view or create a new view (default)